anil-oommen/RaspiMicroClimate/README.md

 sudo pip3 install coverage

 Changes Made :
-26 Dec , Test from Home
+20 May 17 , Test from Home